microsoft/finops-toolkit/docs/_reporting/troubleshooting/troubleshootingwizz.md

 This guide helps you troubleshoot issues with the FinOps Hubs, focusing on two main sections: Data Ingestion and Connecting to Your Data.
 Always start troubleshooting with the Data Ingestion section before moving on to Connecting to Your Data.

-### Section 1: Data ingestion

-#### Step 1: Verify Cost Management export
+### Step 1: Verify Cost Management export

-- **Check export status**
-  - Go to Cost Management exports and make sure the export status is "Successful".
+1. Go to Cost Management exports and make sure the export status is "Successful".
-  - If it is not successful, ensure you have the Cost Management resource provider registered for the subscription where your hub is deployed.
+2. If it is not successful, ensure you have the Cost Management resource provider registered for the subscription where your hub is deployed.

-#### Step 2: Verify Data Factory pipelines
+### Step 2: Verify Data Factory pipelines

 1. Go to Data Factory studio, then go to Monitor and make sure both pipelines are running.
 2. Compare the last run time with the time of the last cost export.
 They should be close.